 - Stop speeding vehicles to warn drivers of traffic laws.

-Things a Crossing Guard Should Know How to Do
+What Every Crossing Guard Should Know

 Crossing Guards state the following job skills are important in their day-to-day work.